 SI.
 No. Designation of Disbursing Officer Month of Report Serial number in Liability Statement Nature of Liability No. & date of indent or connected letter Agency on which indent is placed Estimated Cost Permissible excess over the estimated cost, in any Total Liability (Cols.
-8+9) 1 2 3 4 5 6 7 8 9 10

-Probable month and year in which the expenditure will be accounted for in the departmental expenditure statement Initials Record of Record of Payment commitments nus Col. 14(b)] of the Branch Officer of the Branch (a) (a) Amount (b) Year(s) in Initials of the Branch Remarks Month and year Amount of expenditure to be incurred and year which it is likely to be discharged Officer 11 12 13 14 15 16 17 18 19
+8+9) 1 2 3 4 5 6 7 8 9 10 in which th nonth and year ne expenditure Initials Record of Payment commitments nus Col. 14(b)] the dep counted for in partmental are statement of the Branch Officer (a) Month (b) Amount (a) Amount (b) Year(s) in ear(s) in Branch hich it is Officer ely to be Month and year Amount of expenditure to be incurred and year which it is likely to be discharged 11 12 13 14 15 16 17 18 19